trento-project/helm-charts/README.md

 ### Optional: mTLS authentication with RabbitMQ

-mTLS authentication with RabbitMQ can be enabled through the `global.rabbitmq.tls` configuration section.
+mTLS authentication with RabbitMQ can be enabled through the `global.rabbitmq.auth.tls` configuration section.
 This feature enhances security by ensuring mutual authentication between RabbitMQ and its clients.
 When mTLS is enabled, the following secrets are expected to exist in the Kubernetes namespace:

 1. `rabbitmq-tls-server`